RedisJSON/RedisJSON/docs/docs/developer.md

 * Use a Python virtual environment, as Python installations are known to be sensitive when not used in isolation: `python -m virtualenv venv; . ./venv/bin/activate`

 ## Installing Redis
-As a rule of thumb, you're better off running the latest Redis version.
+Generally, it is best to run the latest Redis version.

 If your OS has a Redis 6.x package, you can install it using the OS package manager.